 he Acrylic Pouring technique is becoming increasingly popular in the art world.
 The pouring medium is of enormous importance for an attractive result.
 This medium influences the flowability and crack-free drying of the acrylic colors.
-In the following we would like to go into more detail about the different pouring mediums, explain their advantages and disadvantages and help you with many tips and tricks to create beautifully cast paintings.
+In the following post we would like to go into more detail about the different pouring mediums, explain their advantages and disadvantages and help you with many tips and tricks to create beautifully cast paintings.
 Furthermore we show you where you can buy the suitable pouring medium.

 - 1 What is a Pouring Medium?

-- 2 This is How the Pouring Mediums Differ
+- 2 How the Pouring Mediums Differ

 - 3 Find the Best Pouring Medium